Converting a Deck Box into a Dungeoneering Box

-We started our D&D Deck Box design with the short list of D&D essentials: minis, dice, dry erase pen, writing surface, and a few coins ‘n’ cards for good measure.
+We started our small wood D&D Deck Box design with the short list of D&D essentials: minis, dice, dry erase pen, writing surface, and a few coins ‘n’ cards for good measure.
 We prototyped a card-version of a character sheet for the full-package feel, and then built a basic insert that could support, lift, and separate all of it into a dungeoneer’s dream.

 Evolution of a Life Counter